instantlinux/docker-tools/images/dhcpd-dns-pxe/README.md

 make dhcpd-dns-pxe
 ~~~

-You can build a failsafe cluster of DHCP servers under kubernetes using the helm chart included here.
+This builds a failsafe cluster of DHCP servers under kubernetes using the helm chart.
 Define a ConfigMap with your reservations defined as shown in kea documentation, and hosts defined as in the dnsmasq documentation.
 If a replica goes down, the others will continue to assign addresses.
 They won't conflict thanks to the way DHCP protocol works; a client will use the first address offered and ignore any additional offers from the server pool.
 Subsequent requests will be checked against the reservations database.

 Verified to work with a single subnet and with the limited set of DHCP/DNS options supported in environment vars defined here.
 Additional options as defined in the [dnsmasq man page](https://linux.die.net/man/8/dnsmasq) can be specified as any .conf file under /etc/dnsmasq.d/local volume mount, and for dhcpd as any .conf file under /etc/dhcpd.d/local.